This Episode of MwahTV Answers the question: How Much Money Should you invest in your brand?

 - You’ve been in business for years but in that time, you’ve changed what you’re doing and who you do it for.
 Even though you have a few scars and bruises you are in Start Up Phase.

-So, if you’re in the start-up phase take the DIY bootstrapping approach towards your branding until you know that what your selling is truly viable.
+So, if you’re in the start-up phase take the DIY bootstrapping approach towards your branding until you know that what you are selling is truly viable.
 It’s at this point you want to be working with different creative suppliers to help you on the more technical things you can’t bootstrap on your own.
 Again, you’re going to have nightmare experiences when working with different people.
 When you find your people the experience feels joyful.
 They fully understand you and you actually feel happy to spend your money with them because you understand the value that they are bringing, you’re confident that the investment in what they do is actually a bigger re-investment into your business.

 The growth phase is all about the right investment to grow in the right way.
-From a branding perspective this is also when you really want to affirm your position in your share of the marketplace you operate in.
+From a branding perspective, this is also when you really want to affirm your position in your share of the marketplace you operate in.

 Investing in internal branding alongside building up your team is key at this point.
 A team that doesn’t understand your brand properly can significantly inhibit the speed and success of growth.
 It’s at this point where all of those previously tested out relationships with creative suppliers should be assured.
 Investing in a longer-term outlook as opposed to lots of odd jobs is where you can start getting your suppliers to give you even more value in their recommendations and how they work with your business.